girip11/kafka-tutorial/kafka_udemy_course/notes/kafka_theory.md

 - Key to partition mapping is done using key hashing.
 - Key to partition mapping could change when we increase or decrease the partition count.

+### Custom Partitioning

+- If a producer provides a partition number in the message record, use it.
+- If a producer doesn’t provide a partition number, but it provides a key, choose a partition based on a hash value of the key.
+- When no partition number or key is present, pick a partition in a round-robin fashion.

+**NOTE**- The **default partitioner** uses the hash value of the key and the total number of partitions on a topic to determine the partition number. **If you increase a partition number, then the default partitioner will return different numbers evenly if you provide the same key**.
+By using a custom partitioner we can manage the key to the partition mapping logic.

 ## Consumers

 - Read messages from the Kafka topics.